20k/crapmud_documentation/README.md

 When you call \#ns.script.name(), it expands to ns_call("script.name")(). ns_call("script.name") returns a function object and does not call the function itself, so you may do var x = ns_call("script.name"); x()

-Currently, the fs/hs/ms/ls/ns_call functions only get injected into your code (for security reasons) when at least 1 \#fs/hs/ms/ls/ns.script.name() call is found.
-Additionally, the parser checks for *_call directives, and will inject the correct functions on detecting eg hs_call

-For example, if you call \#ms.script.name(), ms_call, hs_call and fs_call are available in your script.
-If you call ls_call, ls_call, ms_call, hs_call, and fs_call are available
+If your script is lowsec, all higher seclevel functions are available, eg. If you call ls_call, ls_call, ms_call, hs_call, and fs_call are available, but your script must be nullsec for ns_call to be available (so you cannot eval ns_call without at least one ns_call statement being made available to the parser as a regular statement)

 Example: